cryostatio/cryostatio.github.io/guides/_subsections/navigate-the-dashboard.md

 ## [Navigate the Dashboard](#navigate-the-dashboard)
-The *Dashboard* is the first view you will see when you log into Cryostat.
-It provides a high-level overview of the state of your Cryostat instance and the target JVM applications it is monitoring.
+The *Dashboard* is the first view you will see when you log into **Cryostat**.
+It provides a high-level overview of the state of your **Cryostat** instance and the target JVM applications it is monitoring.

 {% include_relative _subsections/common/navigate-to-dashboard.md %}

 ### [Dashboard Cards](#dashboard-cards)

-Dashboard cards are widgets that display information about your Cryostat instance and the target JVM applications it is monitoring.
+Dashboard cards are widgets that display information about your **Cryostat** instance and the target JVM applications it is monitoring.
 Let's walk through the available cards and how to add them to your dashboard.

 {% include_relative _subsections/common/card-catalog.md %}